TheWarolf/Voron-Personal-Mods/V2/Long_Mantis_Toolhead/Sailfin_Mount/Readme.md

 This is a mod to allow for mounting of Sailfin extruder on a regular Mantis toolhead.

 ## Prints needed
-- modified carriage
+- *sailfin_carriage.stl*
-- modified strain relief
+- *sailfin_strain_relief_threaded.stl* or *sailfin_strain_relief_smooth.stl*

 ## Streamlined instructions
-- follow instructions on Mantis repo, just replace standard carriage with *sailfin_compatible_carriage*.
+- follow instructions on Mantis repo, just replace standard carriage with *sailfin_carriage.stl*.
-- secure sailfin extruder to toolhead and the new strain relief.
+- secure sailfin extruder to toolhead and bolt the new strain relief.

 ## Notes
 - this carriage (and the Sailfin extruder) are fully compatible with the *sensorized_hotend_mount*.